melengmoshokoa/COS750/README.md

 6. **Install Dependencies**
    - npm install
+   - npm install react-router-dom //needed for navigation

 7. **Run the Frontend**
+   - So in order to run your specific page just change the page in APP.js
    - npm start

    This should automatically open the app in your browser at: